Esztergom Synagogue: History

 Esztergom had been home to a large number of Jewish communities since the Árpád dynasty period.
-There are references to a synagogue dating back to circa 1050.
+There are references to a synagogue dating from 1050.

-During the Reformation, Esztergom welcomed Jewish merchants and craftsmen, who built a synagogue there.
-In 1858, another temple was erected on the site of today's synagogue in the former village of Szenttamás.
+During the Reformation, Esztergom welcomed Jewish merchants and craftsmen, who built a synagogue in the town.
+In 1858 a synagogue was erected on the site of today's synagogue in the former village of Szenttamás.

 About thirty years later, a colleague of architect Ödön Lechner, Lipót Baumhorn, was commissioned to design a new synagogue; it was Baumhorn's first solo work.
-The synagogue was designed in the style of the Late-Romantic Period and was originally single-story with a gallery for the women of the congregation.
-It was inaugurated in 1888 by Ignác Weisz, the Rabbi of Esztergom, and Immánuel Lőw, the Rabbi of Szeged.
+The synagogue was designed in the Moorish Revival style and was originally single-story with a gallery for the women of the congregation.
+It was inaugurated in 1888 by Rabbi Ignác Weisz, of Esztergom, and Rabbi Immánuel Lőw, of Szeged.

-Until World War II, it was frequented by the Jews of Esztergom and the surrounding villages.
 During World War II, the synagogue was bombed and badly damaged.
-Approximately five hundred Jewish people were deported, and have not had a significant community in the city since.
-Since then, only the name Imaház utca (lit.
+Approximately five hundred Jewish people were deported, and there has not been a significant community in the city since.
+The name Imaház utca (lit.
 "Meetinghouse street") is a reminder of the original purpose of the building.

-Contemporary historian János Németh stated that the synagogue continued to deteriorate until 1962, when the city council bought it from the National Office of the Hungarian Israelites.
-It was subsequently rebuilt and inaugurated as the House of Technology on September 28th, 1964.

-Per his account, multiple parts of the government and skilled volunteers worked to rebuild it between 1963 and 1964, and on September 28th of 1964, it was inaugurated as the House of Technology (Hungarian Technika Háza), and became the home of the city's Organization of Technical and Natural Science Associations (MTESZ), which was founded on the same day.
+János Németh, an historian, stated that the synagogue continued to deteriorate until 1962, when the city council bought it from the National Office of the Hungarian Israelites.
+It was subsequently rebuilt and inaugurated as the House of Technology on September 28, 1964.
+Multiple parts of the government and skilled volunteers worked to rebuild it between 1963 and 1964, and on September 28, 1964, it was inaugurated as the House of Technology (Hungarian Technika Háza), and became the home of the city's Organization of Technical and Natural Science Associations (MTESZ), which was founded on the same day.

 Over the next few years, the organization continuously renovated and completely restructured the space to be able to hold conferences and lectures.
 It created lecture rooms, interpreting booths, rooms suitable for receptions, and district heating has been introduced.
 In 1996, the roof and dome shells were renovated.

 Several prestigious events took place between the walls of the synagogue.
 Politicians often gave lectures here on their tours.
 In 2006, the municipality bought the House of Technology for 70 million HUF.
 After that, the office of the Ister-Granum Euroregion operated there for a short time, until in 2008 it moved to the building of the County Hall of Bottyán János Street.

-In 2014, Hungary's Neo-Nazi political party booked the Synagogue for a political rally.
+In 2014, Hungary's Neo-Nazi political party booked the synagogue for a political rally.
 Citizens of Esztergom were enraged at the disrespect towards the Jewish community and asked the government to cancel the event.

 Description

-The two-story monument synagogue is 1,216 square meters high and contains two tower units that jut out from both sides of the façade.
+The two-storey former synagogue building is 1216 m2 large and contains two tower units that jut out from both sides of the façade.
 These are connected by a triple-arched, arcade foyer.
 The original 1888 marble staircase leads to a conference room upstairs with interpreting booths.